For more information about each award see Awards & Accolades – No aspect of this advertisement has been approved by the Supreme Court of New Jersey.

 Montana Insurance Claims Fraud Prevention Act

 It is imperative that you speak with a whistleblower law firm about your rights as a Montana whistleblower.
-The statutes listed here may not be up to date or may be enforced differently than written.
+The statutes listed here may not be up to date or maybe enforced differently than written.
 Also, there are many procedural hurdles to properly file a Montana False Claims Act lawsuit, and if you don’t follow them you may lose your case before it even begins.

 Highlights of the Montana False Claims Act: